 As I was writing this sitting in the front seat, two big stags walked into the parking lot and ate 10 meters in front of my vehicle – grey with a white rump and a brown shaggy neck, long legs, and 4 prongs on each antler on the larger, 3 on the smaller.
 This caught me totally by surprise – you just don’t expect to see wildlife in Europe, but this was a truly desolate country.
 It is always surprising how oblivious wildlife is when you are behind glass.
 When I opened the window to have a smoke, Pink Floyd made them disappear over the bank and descend to the water.
 Later, just before dark, another male and a female were also below the bank and another big stag was on the bluff across the road.

 Eas a ‘Chuil Aluinn.
 Five miles SE of Kylesku in a wild remote country is this 213m high waterfall, Britain’s highest.
 Hike to the top of the falls from a parking lot at a sharp bend in the main road 3 miles south of Kylesku.
 Cross a veritable swamp at the beginning and cross the outlet stream of the loch on rocks.
 The trail across the north of the loch is likewise very wet.
 Scan ahead for the easily located trail that becomes quite rocky.
 Eventually, another loch is reached and the trail levels across the north end.
 On reaching the top of the ridge, the underwhelming waterfall appears across a gorge.
-I descended partway to an elevation roughly equal to the top of the falls rather than go all the way down to the side of the gorge.
+I descended partway to an elevation roughly equal to the top of the falls rather than going all the way down to the side of the gorge.
 It was only possible to see the top of the falls.
 They are fed by a small loch from above and are more of a cascade than a free-falling waterfall.
 The falls are apparently better seen by boat from the end of Glencoul.
 A bothy (free hut) is near the bottom of the falls.

 Assynt.
 Just past the bridge, take B869 for 23 miles on a narrow road to see this area of isolated peaks and lochan.
 Glaciers sculpted the hills of Suilven (731m), Canisp (846m), Quinag (808m), and Ben More Assynt (998m).
 Reach the lighthouse of Stoer with a 1-hour cliff walk to the Old Man of Stoer, a spectacular sea stack.
 South is Lochinver, the main settlement and busy fishing port.